alvare/clrnds-blog/posts/2015-11-23-tateti-tateti.md

 The code is over at [GitHub](https://github.com/alvare/tateti-tateti) if anyone wants to check it out.
-And yes, ncurses, like those freaky terminal apps some Linux users love to brag about.

 The game is "Ultimate Tic Tac Toe", a variant on classic 3x3 Tic Tac Toe where inside each of the 9 cells there is another,